Cooking in The Keys

 What is Panko?

-My snapper is breaded with panko, a type of Japanese flaked bread crumbs available in the bread aisle or ethnic section of your grocery store.
+This snapper is breaded with panko, a Japanese flaked bread crumb available in the bread aisle or ethnic section of your grocery store.

-Panko is the stuff the Japanese restaurants put in your sushi rolls to make them crunchy.
+Japanese restaurants add panko to sushi rolls to make them crunchy.
 It has almost no flavor but a ton of crunch!

 Gluten-Free Panko

-Traditional panko is made with wheat, but for gluten-free panko, Chef Jeffrey Nathan makes one, Jeff Nathan Creatives, that is delicious.
-I like the Italian Seasoned. flavor.
+Traditional panko is made with wheat, but for gluten-free panko, Chef Jeffrey Nathan makes one called Jeff Nathan Creatives, which is delicious.

-In Florida, you can get it at Publix in the kosher section.
+I prefer the Italian Seasoned flavor.
+In Florida, you can find it at Publix in the kosher section.

 • Red Snapper